-Learn more about organic agriculture, certification, and OCIA International.
+Learn more about organic agriculture and the organic certification process.

 - Organic System Plan: Everyone seeking organic certification–whether applying for the first time or the seventeenth time–must submit an updated Organic System Plan (OSP).
 But what is an OSP?
 And more importantly, how will it help you?